 Every year, thousands of people die from heroin overdose.
 While not all overdoses are fatal, they are all incredibly severe.
 An overdose occurs quickly, and therefore, understanding the timeline is crucial.
 Ultimately, the only way to avoid a heroin overdose completely is by ending addiction and finding sobriety.

-The most effective way to break free from addiction is through a personalized treatment program at an addiction treatment center.
+The most effective way to break free from heroin addiction is through heroin addiction rehab at an addiction treatment center.
 Reach out to San Antonio Recovery Center today at 866.957.7885 to learn more.

 There is no such thing as moderate heroin use.
 The use of this drug in any form is a cause for concern, as it is highly addictive and can quickly lead to harmful consequences.